 Why it works: Japanese researchers have found that cortisol levels are significantly lowered after chewing gum for at least 10 minutes.
 Cortisol is a steroid hormone released in response to stress.
 Other researchers have noted that chewing gum activates the vagus nerve in the brain, which controls the heart, lungs and digestive systems.
 The rhythmic motion of chewing gum can calm the nerves and reduce a rapid heart rate and high blood pressure.

 Why it works: There’s been a great deal of research done on “random acts of kindness.”
-And studies show that the benefactor reaps so much more from throwing kindness around than the recipient of the gifts.
+Studies show that the benefactor reaps much more from throwing kindness around than the recipient of the gifts.
 Increased energy, balanced cortisol levels, lower blood pressure and diminished pain are some of the well-documented benefits of sacrificial giving.
 It’s amazing that doing simple good deeds can be so instantly gratifying for the giver.

-If you want to discover the nature’s secret remedies for healing and fat burning, then click here to check out the Best Foods That Rapidly Slim & Heal In 7 Days program.
+If you want to discover nature’s secret remedies for healing and fat burning, then click here to check out the Best Foods That Rapidly Slim & Heal In 7 Days program.

 Rick Kaselj, MS